gary9204/StuckFactsheet/doc/source/test_manual/test_cases/case_sheet_close_view.rst

 #. **Step:** Select *Factsheet* **menu** item **Display ... > Open
    window** (|menu| icon on far right of *Factsheet* identity line).

-   a. *Expect:* Second window appears with same blank factsheet title as
+   a. *Expect:* Second window appears with same factsheet title as
       first window.
    #.
 New window may cover first window.